sveltejs/vite-plugin-svelte/.changeset/three-icons-behave.md

 '@sveltejs/vite-plugin-svelte': patch
 ---

-Remove user-set values for essential compilerOptions generate, format, cssHash and filename and log a warning
+Remove user-specified values for essential compilerOptions generate, format, cssHash and filename and log a warning